A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on other security enablers in B5G

+In this section, we examine the role of XAI and its adaptability in time-tested security techniques.
+The discussion includes the interoperability between XAI, encryption, and distributed systems brought into the 5G and beyond era.

-Applying XAI in security would significantly affect the perception of services provided in the B5G era.
-This addition is only possible when it can complement the existing technologies and flawlessly fit into the existing systems.
-On the other hand, XAI shows a giant leap with traditional security methods.
-XAI addresses a slightly deviated concept when defining the security objectives achieved from the traditional CIA triads, i.e., Confidentiality, Integrity, and Availability defined in NIST (National Institute of Standards and Technology) standard FIPS (Federal Information Processing Standards Publication) 199.
-XAI addresses the accountability aspect of the security of novel mechanisms such as AI/ML-based systems.
+\textit{XAI applied in the traditional security methods} would significantly affect the perception of services provided in the B5G era.
+Novel technologies should complement the existing technologies and flawlessly fit into the existing systems.
+On the other hand, XAI shows a giant leap ahead of traditional security methods.
+XAI addresses the security objective of accountability (for AI/ML), unlike the traditional CIA triads (Confidentiality, Integrity, and Availability defined in NIST (National Institute of Standards and Technology) standard FIPS (Federal Information Processing Standards Publication) 199).
 In this regard, XAI helps to deobfuscate the black-box nature of ML methods (used for security or not) and trace the problem(security-related or malfunctions) to responsible parties/attributes.
-Therefore XAI methods fill the research gap of narrowing down to the exact constituents of AI systems which malfunctioned/compromised during security audits rather than broad replacements.
-This advantage of identifying detailed information about the models is not achievable through traditional security methods such as access lists, encryption methods, and distributed systems alone.
-However, these techniques can complement using XAI in the B5G era.
-In this subsection, we discuss how XAI would use the existing security mechanisms and enable smooth deployment alongside them.
+Therefore, XAI methods fill the research gap of narrowing down to the exact constituents of AI systems that malfunctioned/compromised during security audits rather than broad replacements.

+In future networks, standard security approaches such as access lists, encryption methods, and distributed systems alone cannot provide the benefit of detecting specific information about the AI models.
+Nevertheless, conventional methods may enhance the security of explanations produced in the context of 5G and beyond networks.
+In the following subsections, we discuss how XAI would use the existing security mechanisms and enable smooth deployment alongside them.